-The high accuracy and precision of computations of previously reported periodicity, besides owing advantage to the GVSA, also mean that virtually all \sim 3P periodicity previously reported from paleodata most likely are underestimated and overestimated extractions of P_R, as evading detection is one of the characteristics of resonance carrier waves.
-Besides, while they did detect a \sim 3P period in paleodata, many of such reports also found no statistical significance in it (Table 1 in Rampino and Prokoph, 2020), and variable significance is another characteristic of resonance carrier waves (in addition to being characteristic of using inapt computational tools and approaches, as described earlier).
+The high accuracy and precision of computations of previously reported periodicity, besides owing advantage to the GVSA, also mean that virtually all ~3P periodicity previously reported from paleodata most likely are underestimated and overestimated extractions of P_R , as evading detection is one of the characteristics of resonance carrier waves.
+Besides, while indeed detecting a ~3P period in paleodata, many of such reports also found no statistical significance in it (Table 1 of Rampino and Prokoph, 2020), and variable significance is another characteristic of resonance carrier waves (in addition to being characteristic of using inapt computational tools and approaches, as described above).